shymega/jvm-rs/README.md

 re-implementing.
 Additionally, as JVM-rs is just a point of concept of a JVM in Rust with these specified goals, it is more logical to reuse existing works.

-## Status

-This project is delayed right now, as it is waiting on several things:

-1. @shymega (Me) to read through the JVM specification and then plan how to implement the JVM.

-- Free time.
-I'm at college this year, studying many aspects of my courses and bogged down with assignments.

-UPDATE: Still bogged down with assignments, but I HAVE got the opcodes in an Enum.
-Frickin' loads of 'em.

-## Usage

-`JVM-rs` is not ready to be used yet, check back soon.
-Thanks.

-## Community

-There is a IRC [channel][irc-chan] for this project on Freenode under the channel `#jvm-rs`.

-Feel free to come here to discuss ideas for JVM-rs.

-[irc-chan]: irc://chat.freenode.net:6697/jvm-rs